 - On your keyboard, press Windows + R.

 - Once your run dialog box, type “mdsched” and hit Enter.
+(Another way to open this is to type windows diagnostic tool).

 - Choose the option to restart and check for any SDRAM problem.